retail-ai-inc/bean/docs/README.md

 ---
 **helpers.FloatInRange(i, min, max float64)**
-- This function will return the floating point number provided in `i` if the number is between min and max.
+> `FloatInRange` function will return the floating point number provided in `i` if the number is between min and max.
 If `i` is less than `min` then it will return min.
 If `i` is greater than `max` then it will return max.

 example:
 ```